MattCzyr/AcademyJavaLessons/outline.md

 ### Project
 Have students create a calculator program that evaluates simple equations consisting of two operands and an operator.
-The calculator must support decimal operations and handle the following operations:
+The calculator should support decimal arithmetic and handle the following operations:

 - Addition
 - Subtraction